neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-before-fop.md

 Trip planning for all leaders begins at Pre-FOP, about five days before the first-years arrive.
 Pre-FOP is a busy time for the Steering Committee and leaders alike, so it is important to stay on schedule and make sure that things get done.
 Time is carefully allotted for WFA review, skills review workshops, food preparations, equipment work, and any troubleshooting.

 During your free time it is important that you and your co-leader get to know each other and establish your shared expectations for the trip.
 This is the time when you plan your route and review/discuss all relevant information, so that you are fully prepared to lead.
 Together, you should "inventory" your skills, both technical and interpersonal, so that you can address strengths and areas of possible improvement in your leadership styles.
 Make sure you're where you're supposed to be when you're supposed to be there, but find time with your co to set goals and prepare for the unexpected.
+Also, sleep.
+Sleep is essentially to feeling energized for FOP!

 #### Co-Leader Inventory